Business Case: the Basics and a Template

 The executive summary is the very first section of the business case, but is written last.
 It is a very important part of the Business Case.

-In fact, it is a very concise summary of the entire business case, containing essential information about the ins and outs of the project.
-It could be that the person who gets hold of the business case only reads the summary and then decides to actually read the report.
+The summary presents a brief overview of the entire business case through essential project details which explain all aspects of the project.
+The person who discovers the business case might only read the summary before deciding to read the complete report.
 So make sure you have a good quality document.
 First impressions can be very important, especially considering this is the only part many members of the management team will read.

 2. Finances of the business case